-Multichannel sales go far beyond advertising and allow you to sell your products across multiple channels.
+Multichannel sales goes far beyond advertising and enables you to sell your products via multiple channels.
 All beginnings are difficult - and so is getting started with multichannel sales.
-But in the long run, having a strong presence in your market will pay off handsomely.
-The key is to find out where your target audience is and pick them up right there.
-A U.S. study, for example, produced the following results:
+In the long run, however, it will definitely pay off to have a strong presence in your market.
+The key is to find out where your target group is and pick them up right there.

-A suitable platform to turn your multichannel strategy into reality is Shopify.
-With this store system, you can build and manage your store.
-You'll also have access to more than 20 integration channels that will allow you to grow your business while optimizing your operations.
+A suitable platform for turning your multichannel strategy into reality is Shopify.
+With this store system, you can set up and manage your store.
+In addition, you have access to more than 20 integration channels (e.g. Amazon, ebay, Facebook, Instagram and many more) that allow you to expand your business and optimize your processes at the same time.

 Then feel free to contact us and we are at your side with advice and support.